Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Background and Preliminaries

 We first review the results of infinitely-wide neural networks at initialization.
-Then we introduce the Neural Tangent Kernel, making a connection to trainability.
-Finally, we introduce Graph Convolutional Networks along with our setup and notation.
+We then review NTK, making a connection to trainability.
+Finally, we introduce GCNs along with our setup and notation.